Marc-André Thinel

 Marc-André Thinel (born March 24, 1981) is a Canadian former professional ice hockey winger who last played for Dragons de Rouen in the Ligue Magnus, and served as the team's captain.
-He was drafted 145th overall by the Montreal Canadiens in the 1999 NHL Entry Draft.
+He was drafted 145th overall by the Montreal Canadiens in the 1999 NHL entry draft.

-His twin brother Sébastien was also a professional hockey player; they were teammates for three years as juniors at Victoriaville Tigres, and during the 2006–07 season at Rouen.
+His twin brother Sébastien was also a professional hockey player; they were teammates for three years they were teammates as juniors at Victoriaville Tigres, and during the 2006–07 season at Rouen.